Third place: Virtual third places

-Since Oldenburg's writings, there are people in the computer and internet industry that have declared that third places are observed or shifting to the virtual world or virtual third places.
-This descriptive practice is easily adopted because of the similarities in descriptive characteristics found between the virtual and physical worlds.
+Since Oldenburg's writings, people in the computer and internet industry have declared that third places are observed or shifting to the virtual world or virtual third places.
+This descriptive practice is easily adopted because of the similarities in characteristics found between the virtual and physical worlds.

-In combination with the Industrial Revolution, and as media transitioned from the public space to more comfortable roles inside one's home, there was a large shift away from public activities because they could be enjoyed within the confines of one's home.
-With the advent of online technologies, these virtual third places have been observed in online communities.
-The characteristics observed in these communities vary from their physical application but meet the context of personalization, permeability, approachability, and comfort.
+In combination with the Industrial Revolution, and as media transitioned from the public space to more comfortable roles inside one's home, there was a large shift away from public activities.
+With the advent of the internet, these virtual third places have been observed in online communities.
+Characteristics observed in these communities vary from their physical application but meet the context of personalization, permeability, approachability, and comfort.

 With the increasing popularity of online multiplayer video games, individuals from across the world are becoming more connected with each other through these video games.
 The potential for social culture clashes is inherently high considering the large volume of interactions of users from different cultures.
 However, the online virtual communities constructed within these games share the same characteristics as traditional third places.
 One of the more prominent features of these communities is the social equalizing aspect.
 These games allow users to interact through their in-game character, or avatar, which serve as a medium for the player and removes the players' social identifiers.
 Avatars often interact via built-in text chat systems, allowing users to communicate without revealing their identity through their voice.
 Therefore, any type of social identification is dependent upon the avatar, not the actual player.